tomek-he-him/tidy-type/Readme.md

 Tidy
 ====

  A focused CSS library
  for tidy typesetting.

-✓ **Ridiculously tiny**.
+✓ Ridiculously tiny.
 240 bytes minzipped the last time I checked.

-✓ **Brings structure**.
-Professional typographic rhythm, and opt-in typographic plugins:
+✓ Brings structure.
+Professional typographic rhythm, and opt-in plugins:

 * a real baseline grid (coming soon)
-* drop caps (coming soon)
 * professional tables (coming soon)
 * proper sub- and superscripts (coming soon)
+* drop caps (coming soon)
+* rules and borders (coming soon)

-✓ **Works out of the box** with any font, any layout, any stylesheet, and any framework.
+✓ Works out of the box.
+With any font, any layout, any stylesheet, and any framework.

-✓ **Tweakable**.
+✓ Tweakable.
 If you're pedantic like me, you can fine-tune every single aspect of it.

 Online *typesetting*?